 It is entirely possible that you want to include more products to distribute and that you want to expand the distributor's territory.
 That is why you should include a clause wherein you state that you retain the right to change the terms within the basic agreement.

 Start by pointing out how exactly the distributor will be ordering products from you and the amount in which each one should be sold.
 Consider the prices carefully before setting them and provide a statement that you retain the right to change them at any given point in time.
 The next is to provide payment details.
 State the modes of payment, the amount, and when it should be made.
 Include a statement regarding the fees and penalties for any late payments.

 6. Protect Yourself

 What this means is that you are going to have to provide warranties in your cooperation agreement regarding the products that will be provided.
-This means you have to point out whether you are responsible for manufacturing them or if it's another business entirely that mad them.
+This means you have to point out whether you are responsible for manufacturing them or if it's another business entirely that made them.
 Include a clause concerning the limitation on liability.
-Basically, this prevents the distributor from any consequential or indirect damages.
+This prevents the distributor from any consequential or indirect damages.
 You will also want to include an indemnification agreement that gets the distributor to agree to reimburse you for any loss.

 7. Explain Matters Concerning Termination

 Make sure the agreement contains a clause on how either party may terminate the business relationship.
 You will have to explain the process of termination thoroughly and you must also point out what actions can break the agreement between both parties.

 Lastly, you will want to place lines where both the supplier and the distributor can place their signatures into the document.
 Be sure that you also have a line wherein you can place the date in which the contract agreement was signed by both parties.